 If you feel like it’s time to buy another house, you have some decisions to make.
 Keep in mind that moving always puts a strain on your finances, so you’ll need to take a hard look at your budget before you take the plunge.
 If you decide you can afford to move, do you sell your current house first and then buy one, or vice versa?
 Do you try to time both transactions so they occur within the same timeframe?
 For instance, sometimes you can put an offer in on a new home that is contingent on your old home selling, but this will depend on market conditions and the willingness of the seller to agree to your terms.
 Having an experienced real estate agent in your corner can help you explore your options.

 Before you put your house on the market, getting it shipshape is critical to selling it fast and for the right price.
-You'll need to take care of any necessary repairs, declutter, and stage it to make it look as inviting as possible.
+You’ll need to take care of any necessary repairs, declutter, and stage it to make it look as inviting as possible.
 Timing is everything too.
 Buyers usually start looking for homes in March and sales generally remain strong through July because families want to move in before the new school year starts.
-Come late summer, there will be fewer buyers, which can potentially reduce your sales price.
+Come late summer, there’ll be fewer buyers, which can potentially reduce your sales price.

 Of course, you want to get top dollar for your home, but you'll need to lean on your real estate agent to help you price it competitively.
-By looking at what comparable prices are selling for in your neighborhood, you will quickly get a reality check.
+By looking at what comparable prices are selling for in your neighborhood, you’ll quickly get a reality check.
 Your real estate agent can provide this information and take you on a tour of homes so you can see what your competition is.
 Pricing your home too high could leave your house sitting on the market longer than you'd like.

 Refinance

 Sometimes reducing your monthly payment or tapping into your home's equity can make living in your existing home more attractive.
 That's where refinancing comes in.
 You could potentially save money by getting a lower interest rate or if you have enough equity built up, take a cash-out refinance, which allows you to get a loan for more than what you owe on the home.
-You can use that money to renovate, or consolidate debt, although if you use the money to pay off debt you should budget carefully to avoid racking up debt again.
+You can use that money to renovate or consolidate debt, although if you use the money to pay off debt you should budget carefully to avoid racking up debt again.
 Whatever your reasons are for refinancing, you'll need to do the math before you consider this option.
 Also, if you've lived in your home less than five years, chances are you won't be able to recoup what it costs to refinance.